 Cheryl has a degree in Psychology and enjoys taking her readers down memory lane by writing about popular baby boomer icons.

 One of the better benefits of the Internet is that it allows big kids to never grow up.
-Baby boomers, those of us born between 1948 and 1964 can enjoy nostalgia related to the icons we knew and loved in the 1960s and 1970s..
-One of those who is beloved is the Pillsbury Doughboy, also known as Poppin Fresh.
+Baby boomers, those of us born between 1948 and 1964 can enjoy nostalgia related to the icons we knew and loved in the 1960s and 1970s.
+One of those is the beloved Pillsbury Doughboy, also known as Poppin Fresh.
 The name denotes the canned biscuits that popped from the canister when you hit it on a table.
 I have an apprehension of the container for Pillsbury biscuits to this very day because the sound of the dough popping through the container is so loud.
 In spite of that, I do enjoy eating those delicious biscuits.
 Poppin Fresh was the mascot from 1965-2005 in many television commercials.
+You would see I'm practically daily of you were watching tv.
 He was such a cute mascot for the Pillsbury Company, and continues to be well-loved. by many today.
 Between 2009 and 2017, Poppin Fresh was shown in GEICO insurance commercials which concluded with a human finger poking the Doughboy's stomach.
 This was his signature during his 30 year reign At the end of each biscuit commercial, The Doughboy responds by giggling and saying Tee hee or Hoo Hoo whenever his stomach is poked.

 The Pillsbury Doughboy was created in the spring of 1965 by Rudy Perz, who was a copywriter for Pillsbury's longtime advertising agency Leo Burnett.
 Perz was sitting in his kitchen under immense pressure to create an advertising campaign for Pillsbury's refrigerated dough products.
 These included sweet rolls, cookies, biscuits, and dinner rolls.
 My oldest son used to enjoy eating the cookie dough from the package before the cookies were baked.
 It has been recommended by Healthline that raw cookie dough should not be eaten because the uncooked eggs and flour may have harmful bacteria.Rudy Perz had a copywriter, named Carol H. Williams, who envisioned a living doughboy who popped out of a Pillsbury Crescent Rolls can and Williams wrote the campaign slogan, "Say Hello to Poppin' Fresh Dough".
 The doughboy was initially dubbed "Jonathan Pillsbury, and was given a chef's hat, a scarf, and two adorable big blue eyes that were to distinguish him from the rolls.
 He also blushed along with the giggle when poked in his stomach.
 In the beginning, the Doughboy was designed by Milt Schaffer and was brought to life by +using stop motion clay animation.
 Today, CGI (computer-generated imagery) is used.
 The first CGI commercial was broadcast in 1992 and was directed by Tim Johnson who at that time was working for Pacific Data Images.